Skip to main content

 Workspace context loaded.
 You can now:

-• Start a chat: lovelace chat
+• Start a chat: ada chat

-• List agents: lovelace agents list
+• List agents: ada agents list

-• View sessions: lovelace sessions
+• View sessions: ada sessions

 Non-existent workspace:

-$ lovelace workspace switch nonexistent
+$ ada workspace switch nonexistent

 ✗ Workspace not found: nonexistent